Here’s what you should know before transferring Marriott points to airline miles

-The Marriott Bonvoy American Express Card currently comes with a welcome bonus of 20,000 Bonvoy points after spending £3,000 in the first six months of cardmembership.
+The Marriott Bonvoy American Express Card currently comes with a welcome bonus of 20,000 Bonvoy points after spending £3,000 in the first three months of cardmembership.
 With the card, you’ll earn 2 points for every pound spent on the card and 6 points per pound spent at Marriott properties.
 There’s a £75 annual fee with the card.

 If you’re looking for some great values for these transfers, here are a few to consider:

 - Transfer 180,000 Marriott Rewards points to Alaska Mileage Plan to fly one-way from North America to Asia in Cathay Pacific first class (with 5,000 extra Alaska miles leftover from the transfer).

 - Transfer 280,000 Marriott Rewards points to JAL to fly round-trip from New York to Milan in Emirates A380 first class.

 - Transfer 120,000 Marriott Rewards points to Alaska Mileage Plan to fly one-way from North America to South America in LATAM business class (with 5,000 extra Alaska miles leftover from the transfer).

 Remember to leverage Marriott’s 5,000-mile bonus for every 60,000 points you transfer whenever possible.
 If you’re able to maximize the bonus by transferring in increments of 60,000 points, your transfer ratio will effectively be 2.4:1.

 Although Marriott offers more transfer partners than any other programme, based on what we saw, it falls far behind when it comes to processing transfers in a timely manner.
 The vast majority of transfers took at least three days to complete.